 Guinness World Record Attempt!

 Need your help!
-I've applied to Guinness World Records to collect 1 million used lottery tickets which also includes scratch-off tickets.
+I've applied to Guinness World Records to collect 1 million used lottery tickets which includes both scratch-off tickets and draw tickets (Powerball, Keno, etc.).
 If I try to do it by myself, I'll be 90 by the time I accomplish this goal.
 But with your help, it's possible to do much, much sooner.

 For those businesses and individuals who wish national exposure for assisting me with this project, you'll receive publicity--unless you request to remain anonymous.

-The tickets can be from any state--or country.
+3. Tickets: The tickets can be from any state or country.

-1. Collection Points Needed: I need businesses to set up collection boxes for the tickets.
-Your business name, address, website, and telephone number will be posted on this website so people know where to drop of their tickets.
+a.
+Need tickets saved.
+If you wish, your business name, address, website, and telephone number can be posted on this website so people know where to drop of their tickets.
+Your business can remain anonymous.

-2. If you are a business that sells lottery tickets, from any state, once the tickets are validated and paid out, they are worthless.
+Once the tickets are validated and paid out, they are worthless; meaning they cannot be turned in again for payment.
 That means that they can be donated and I can still use them as part of my count.

 3. Individual Collections: Often individuals have a stack of losing tickets at their home, in their glove compartment, or in a drawer at work.
 One woman gave me over 200 tickets that she had stashed in her home.
+Several people have just gave me a few tickets.
+All tickets go for the count and are greatly appreciated!
 Remember, the date on the ticket/scratch-off does not matter.
 Also, tickets can be from any state--or country.

-4. Storage Area needed to eventually hold approximately 334 boxes which translates to an area slightly larger than 8 x 8 feet plus room for the door to open.
+4. Storage Area needed in 2020 to hold the boxes of tickets until they are validated.
+Need an area at least 6 x 6 feet plus room for the door to open.
 It can be either a storage unit or a storage building/room in the Hendersonville, Flat Rock, or South Asheville, NC area.
-So, you have the option of either donating just the area to store the tickets and/or the area and the storage unit.
-Your business name, address, website, and telephone number can be posted on this website.
+You can either donate just the area to store the tickets and/or the storage unit.
+If you wish, you can have free publicity by having your business name, address, website, and telephone number can be posted on this website.

 6. In need of cell phone service donated by a business or individual.
 For example, if an individual has a telephone family plan and they haven't used all of the lines, you could donate one of the lines.
 You can have information on this website or remain anonymous.